 |Non-residential rental property||39||Office buildings, stores or warehouses that aren’t residential property, or which fit into other classes|

 Who it’s for: Any business or rental property owner that claims depreciation expense on a U.S. federal income tax return.

-How it works: Calculating MACRS depreciation is more complicated than calculating any of the book methods of depreciation.
+How it works: Calculating MACRS depreciation can be complicated.
 IRS Publication 946, Appendix A includes three different tables used to calculate a MACRS depreciation deduction.
 Rather than try to learn all the intricate details, it’s a good idea to let your tax software or accountant handle the calculations for you.
 You can also check out this MACRS depreciation calculator.

 Comparing types of depreciation

 To help you get a sense of the depreciation rates for each method, and how they compare, let’s use the bouncy castle and create a 10-year depreciation schedule.

 As a reminder, it’s a $10,000 asset, with a $500 salvage value, the recovery period is 10 years, and you can expect to get 100,000 hours of use out of it.

 For the sake of this example, the number of hours used each year under the units of production is randomized.